chenvictor/vngine/README.md

-A simple visual novel engine
+A simple visual novel engine for detective style games.